Bramley railway station (West Yorkshire): Facilities

-The station is unmanned and has a ticket machine on platform 2 as of spring 2019.
+The station is not staffed and has a ticket machine on platform 2 as of spring 2019.
 There are shelters and passenger information screens on each platform, along with a system to provide train running information.
 Though there are ramps to each platform, disabled access to platform 2 is restricted by the path being narrow and opening out onto a busy main road.

 Services

 Monday to Saturday daytimes, three trains per hour head eastbound towards Leeds, with one continuing to Selby and Hull.
 Westbound the frequency is similar, with trains heading to Bradford Interchange and Halifax.
 Two of three go beyond Halifax to Manchester Victoria, whilst the third terminates there (passengers for Brighouse and Huddersfield now need to change trains at Bradford Interchange on weekdays).
 One Manchester service now runs through to Chester via Warrington Bank Quay since the May 2019 timetable update.

 There is an additional 4th [train per hour] that runs Mon-Fri eastbound, just before 8am, which is operated by Grand Central on behalf of Northern - as such, tickets cannot be purchased on this service.

 On Sundays there are two trains per hour towards Leeds and to Bradford Interchange.
 One westbound service runs through to Manchester and the other runs to Huddersfield.

 The Northern service to Preston passes through Bramley but does not stop there.